Math 405: Mathematical Physics: Summer 2018

-Because, this is a non-standard course, and without a good a teacher, is a rather hard course, you need to attend EVERY lecture.
-I will be very unhappy with students with students who miss lectures.
-I will be very happy with students who attend all the lectures and are not late.
+You need to try to attend EVERY lecture.
+I will be happy with students who attend all the lectures and are not late.

 You will be expected to write up summaries of the topics we cover in class to turn is as homework.
 You will also be expected to complete all of the homework.

 - Riley & Hobson, “Mathematical Methods for Physics & Engineering,” Cambridge University Press, 3rd Edition.